Euro-Trash Girl

 "Euro-Trash Girl" is a single by Cracker, released in 1994.
 The song was originally released on the EP Tucson, and then as an unlisted track (track 69) on the album Kerosene Hat.
 "River Euphrates" and "Bad Vibes Everybody" were also both originally on the EP Tucson.
-None of the other tracks on the single appear on any of their full-length albums.

 The cover of Neil Young's "Fucking Up", the last and only live track on the single, has lead vocals sung by Mark Linkous.
 It was recorded live at the Metro Chicago, courtesy of WXRT (according to the liner notes on the back of the CD).